RhineM/RhineM/README.md

-I’m currently learning front-end web development using Reactjs.
+I’m currently learning Cybersecurity specifically SOC Analysis.
-Open to new ideas:-)
+Open to new ideas and projects:-)

 <!---
 RhineM/RhineM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.